-Step 5 – Level & rotovate the soil
+Step 5 – Level & rotavate the soil

-The next step is to get your rotovator out (also known as a tiller).
-You can hire these if you don’t have one yourself.
-But they’re not expensive and come in handy in all parts of the garden.
+The next step is to get your rotavator out (also known as a tiller).
+You can hire these if you don’t have one yourself, but they’re not expensive and come in handy in all parts of the garden.

-Go over the whole area. and rotovate it to about 15cm deep.
-Rotovating will give you some fresh, fluffy soil that is much easier to move, level and manage as you move to the next stages of soil preparation.
+Go over the whole area. and rotavate it to about 15cm deep.
+Rotavating before levelling will give you some fresh, fluffy soil that is much easier to move, level and manage as you move to the next stages of soil preparation.